froboy/yusaopeny_docs/content/en/docs/development/InstallationWithDrush.md

 drush site-install openy --account-pass=password --db-url="mysql://user:pass@host:3306/db" --root=/var/www/docroot
 ```

-Complete Y USA Open Y profile preset and Y USA Open Y Rose theme is used in this case.
+Complete YMCA Website Services profile preset and YMCA Website Services Rose theme is used in this case.

 You can set which preset must be installed by specifying it with `openy_configure_profile.preset` variable, and theme with
 `openy_theme_select.theme`variable e.g.: